IAB Interactive Standardized Equipment List return to main tree

 SEL Number: 01AR-03-PAPM

-Title: Respirator, Powered Air-Purifying (PAPR), Medical Response, NFPA 1999
+Title: Respirator, Powered Air-Purifying (PAPR), Medical Response, NFPA 1950 (1999)

-Last Updated: 9/8/2020 5:57:20 PM
+Last Updated: 2/18/2025 6:05:17 PM

 Previous SEL Number: 01AR-03-PAPM

-Operating Considerations: NFPA 1999 power air-purifying respirators (PAPRs) should be used whenever there is a strong likelihood for exposure to bloodborne or airborne pathogens through aerosol or liquid contact.
-Use of NFPA 1999 PAPRs offer the benefit of extended use time, lower breathing resistance, and improved perceived comfort from blower-based air; these respirators do not require qualitative or quantitative fit testing and thus can accommodate a large range of end user populations.
+Operating Considerations: NFPA 1950 (1999) power air-purifying respirators (PAPRs) should be used whenever there is a strong likelihood for exposure to bloodborne or airborne pathogens through aerosol or liquid contact.
+Use of these PAPRs offer the benefit of extended use time, lower breathing resistance, and improved perceived comfort from blower-based air; these respirators do not require qualitative or quantitative fit testing and thus can accommodate a large range of end user populations.
 User considerations are provided in OSHA Title 29 CFR 1910.132, 1910.134, and 1910.1030; NFPA 1500, Standard on Fire Department Occupational Safety and Health Program; and NFPA 1581, Standard on Fire Department Infection Control Program.

 Training Requirements: OSHA 1910.132